UNCLASSIFIED (U)

 c.
 (U) Parolees may apply for employment authorization.
 Parolees who are paroled pursuant to INA 212(d)(5)(A) for urgent humanitarian reasons or for significant public benefit reasons generally do not receive the type of resettlement assistance that is provided to refugees.
 Therefore, it is imperative that all parole requests, whether by Form I-131 or by government request, identify a supporter who will provide financial support for the parolee once in the United States.

 d.
 (U) Parolees usually must depart the United States before the end of the authorized parole period; however, an individual may, under some circumstances, be permitted to remain in the United States beyond the authorized parole period.
 In such situations, an individual may request to be re-paroled by filing Form I-131, or the U.S. Government agency that made the original parole request may request an individual be re-paroled.
 USCIS and ICE grant such requests on a case-by-case basis and approve them only for a specific period, not indefinitely.
-You should refer to USCIS’ or ICE’s parole authorization memo for each prospective parolee to determine the limits on the duration of stay in the United States.
-You must verbally inform the individual of this limit.
+Refer to USCIS’ or ICE’s parole authorization memo for each prospective parolee to determine the limits on the duration of stay in the United States and verbally inform the individual of this limit.

 9 FAM 202.3-3 (U) Types of parole